vgwb/Antura/docs/en/manual/classroom_guide.md

 > [!tip]
 > Teachers can guide and motivate students by giving them additional sub-goals (i.e. “unlock 2 cards and take a screenshot of your Book”).

-## Post game and debrief activities
+## Post session debrief and activities

 ### Words